-We’ve compared the top DNS security solutions, their key features, and pricing to help you find the best protection for your organization’s network.
-See our rationale for these recommendations by following the links on the product names:
+We compared the top DNS security solutions, their features, pricing, and unique aspects to help you find the right protection for your network.
+Click the product names to see why we recommend them:

 Benchmark Results

-- Threat Detection Capabilities: Ability to detect and block malicious domains, phishing attempts, and DNS tunneling.
+- Threat Detection Capabilities: Can it catch and block malicious domains, phishing attempts, and DNS tunneling?

-- Integration with Existing Security Stack: Compatibility with firewalls, SIEMs, and endpoint protection tools.
+- Integration with Existing Security Stack: Does it work with your existing firewalls, SIEMs, and endpoint protection?

 - Admin Panel Functionality: Ease of use, configurability, and depth of control in the tool’s administrative dashboard.

-- Policy Management: Granular control over DNS queries based on users, devices, or network segments.
+- Policy Management: Can you set granular controls based on users, devices, or network segments?

 Understanding DNS Security Challenges